ppalucki/owca/docs/allocation.rst

 Resource allocation interface allows to provide plugin with resource control logic.
 Such component can enforce isolation based on platform and tasks resources usage metrics.

-To enable allocation feature, agent has to be configured to use ``AllocationRunner`` component.
+To enable allocation feature, the agent has to be configured to use the ``AllocationRunner`` component.
-This runner requires `Allocator`_ component, to be provided.
-Allocation decisions are based on results from ``allocate`` method from `Allocator`_ class.
+The runner requires the `Allocator`_ component, to be provided.
+Allocation decisions are based on results from ``allocate`` method from the `Allocator`_ component.

 Configuration
 -------------